 A Graduate Associate (GA) is a full-time enrolled graduate student who holds an appointment in one of three categories; Teaching Associates (GTA), Research Associates (GRA), or Administrative Associates (GAA) according to the duties assigned.
 The advisor determines GA duties.
 The advisor of the TA duties does not have to be the academic advisor.
 For GTA positions, the advisor will be instructor of the specific course to which an individual GTA is assigned to.
 For GAA, the advisor would be the office, center or unit manager the GAA was assigned to, and for GRA it would be the principal investigator of the research study the GRA was assigned to.
-We prefer that ESGP student supported as GAs by ESGP will be appointed as GTAs.
-We expect that GTA appointments will be made at the department of the student's advisor in coordination with the ESGP, and in a course that is agreeable by the advisor and is appropriate to the student's background and skills.
-We expect the ESGP GTAs to carry all the responsibilities and privileges as the other GTAs at the department in which they are assigned to teach.
+We offer GRA or GTA appointments for students funded by ESGP.
+We expect that specific teaching assignments for those funded as GTAs will be determined by the department of the student's advisor in coordination with the ESGP, and in a course that is agreeable by the advisor and is appropriate to the student's background and skills.
+We expect the ESGP GTAs to carry all the responsibilities and privileges as the other

+GTAs at the department in which they are assigned to teach.
 GTA salary, in exception to the above, is set for all ESGP students following the graduate college standards and may not be equal to that of other department's students.
 Two GAA positions will be filled annually, one at the ESGP office and one at the Ohio Water Resources Center.
 Appointment to these will be made by the ESGP in coordination with the student's advisor.
 ESGP funds may be available for appointments as GRAs and must be approved by the program Director after consultation with the student's advisor.